Tracardi/tracardi-url-parser/README.md

 # Configuration

 User must provide a path to page URL.
-By default path is available at `session` in `context.page.url`
+By default, path is available at `session` in `context.page.url`

 ```json
 {